maakuth/muropostfinder/README.md

 The search works by either inputting the postid to the text field and pressing the button (or Return), or setting the postid to the url hash (adding #12345 to the end of the url).

+If you want to make a bookmarklet or something to find the threads directly, you can add #redirect after your postid in the url and you'll be redirected to the result directly.

 ## What?
 This is a backendless search engine that allows finding archived [MuroBBS](http://web.archive.org/web/20220412011008/https://murobbs.muropaketti.com/)